 The strain rate plot (Figure 5a) shows the initial explosion at 16 seconds, followed by a small event occurring 36 seconds later, and the main event appearing 45 seconds after the explosion.
 While the strain-rate plot does not indicate significant activity before these events, minor disturbances are observed in the STA/LTA plot between 40 and 50 seconds (circled in white).
-In the stacked PSD spectra-spectrograms (Figures 5c and 5d, a weak signal between 20 Hz and 35 Hz emerges at 45.9 seconds for the first stacking window and at 44.8 seconds in the second.
-The onset of strong signals (M and S in Figure 5a) corresponds to a sudden increase in power and a broadening of frequency content in the PSD spectrastacked spectrograms.
+In the stacked spectrograms (Figures 5c and 5d, a weak signal between 20 Hz and 35 Hz emerges at 45.9 seconds for the first stacking window and at 44.8 seconds in the second.
+The onset of strong signals (M and S in Figure 5a) corresponds to a broadening of frequency content in the stacked spectrograms.
 For both stacking windows the activity stops at 73 seconds, yielding total event durations of 27.1 seconds and 28.2 seconds, respectively.
 This aligns well with the infrasound measurement of the avalanche, reporting a time of 28 seconds (RegObs Avalanche Observation, 10.02.2022).
 Given the size and impact of this avalanche, the infrasound measurement is considered reliable, consistent with previous findings on the effectiveness of infrasound in detecting large avalanches (Mayer et al., 2020).

-The second analyzed event is a triggered avalanche from April 10, April 2022 14:59 (UTC), shown in Figure 6.
+The second analyzed event is a triggered avalanche from 10 April 2022 14:59 (UTC), shown in Figure 6.
 The strain rate plot in Figure 6a reveals two distinct events: the main event (M) and a secondary, smaller event (S).
-Both events appear within a similar range of channels as those observed on February 10, 2022.
-February 2022 09:01 (UTC).
+Both events appear within a similar range of channels as those observed on 10 February 2022 09:01 (UTC).
 This consistency suggests that the same two avalanche paths were active on both days.
 Notably, the time interval between the explosion and the onset of the strong signal is longer this time, measuring 40.4 seconds for the main event and 46.4 seconds for the smaller one.
 Due to the lack of additional data regarding the event, the reason for this extended duration remains unknown.

 Although a clear precursor signal is not visible in Figure 6a, there is a slight indication of activity in the STA/LTA plot in Figure 6b.
-In the stacked PSD spectraspectrograms, slight activity starts at 48.7 s for the main event (Figure 6c) and 43.6 s for the small event (Figure 6d).
+In the stacked spectrograms, slight activity starts at 48.7 s for the main event (Figure 6c) and 43.6 s for the small event (Figure 6d).

-At the onset of the strong signals in the strain rate plot, we observe a corresponding increase in power in the PSD spectra, along with a broadening of the frequency content.
-This likely corresponds to seismic noise waves stemming from the snow mass hitting the cones.
-For both events, the activity in the PSD spectrum spectrograms resumes at 66.6 s.
+At the onset of the strong signals in the strain rate plot, we observe a broadening of the frequency content.
+This likely corresponds to seismic waves stemming from the snow mass hitting the cones.
+For both events, the activity in the spectrograms resumes at 66.6 s.
 This leads to total event durations of 18 seconds and 23 seconds, respectively, which are significantly longer than the 6-second duration reported from the infrasound data.

-The signal evolution for of the natural avalanche from February recorded on 2 February 2024 at 17:21 (UTC) is displayed in the appendix A3.
-Appendix A3.
+The signal evolution of the natural avalanche recorded on 2 February 2024 at 17:21 (UTC) is displayed in Appendix A3.
 The event duration is 25 s, with a 6 s precursor signal is visible in the stacked spectrogram preceding the first impulsive event (marked with '1').
 Two distinct high-amplitude impulses are observed, possibly corresponding to major snow impacts, followed by lower-amplitude signals that may indicate subsequent smaller slides.

-4 Discussion and Outlook
+185 4 Discussion and Outlook